 - Women’s rehab

-We establish a recovery timeline based upon your needs and not some artificial deadline dictated to us by insurance companies.
+We establish a recovery timeline based upon your needs and not some artificial deadline dictated by insurance companies.
 As a non-profit facility, we can do so without repercussion.
-It’s one thing that sets us apart from other rehab centers, who are largely at the mercy of the insurance companies that pay them.
+It’s one aspect that sets us apart from other rehab centers, which are largely at the mercy of the insurance companies that pay them.

-Another thing we do differently is allow you to “step down” to different levels as you progress.
-We believe this gives you a sense of accomplishment, while avoiding the danger of cutting you loose too soon.
-Long term success is your goal — shouldn’t it be ours as well?
+Another component of addiction treatment that we do differently is allowing you to “step down” to different levels as you progress.
+We believe this gives you a sense of accomplishment while avoiding the danger of cutting you loose too soon.
+Long-term success is your goal, so it’s our goal as well.

 Have you allowed a cocaine addiction to take first place in your life?
-If so, seek drug addiction treatment to get your life back on track again.
-Call us today at 866-304-8254, and you’ll soon be on your way to recovery.
+If so, help is available at Memphis Recovery Centers.
+You can receive the drug addiction treatment that you need to get your life back on track again.
+Call us today at 866-672-7378 or complete our online form, and you’ll soon be on your way to recovery.